 An effective, competitive national and international trade logistics environment is vital for achieving e-commerce success.
-Notwithstanding the "e" in "eTrade", goods still need to be delivered physically.
+In spite of the "e" in the "e" trade, goods still need to be delivered physically.
 National and international trade logistics as well as cross-border facilitation measures remain key for any international e-commerce transaction related to goods.
-Overall, most transport costs have declined, shipping connectivity has increased and trade facilitation indicators have improved.
-However, the connectivity gap between the best and worst connected countries is widening, and for some developing countries' trade, transport costs are still prohibitively high.
-Most traders would like to have access to a single window, a global standardized de minimis regime, full tracking of all shipments, predictable delivery times, fully transparent procedures and duties via websites and enquiry points, warehouse consolidation for MSMEs in the export market and the possibility to make electronic payments to customs.
+Overall. most transport costs have reduced, shipping connectivity has increased and trade facilitation indicators have improved.
+However, the connectivity gap between the best and worst connected countries is widening and for some developing countries' trade, transport costs are still prohibitively high.
+Most traders would like to have access to a Single Window, a global standardized de minimis regime; full tracking of all shipments; predictable delivery times; fully transparent procedures and duties via web sites and enquiry points; warehouse consolidation for MSMEs in the export market; and the possibility to make electronic payments to customs.

 Aid for eTrade will highlight the importance of trade logistics for e-commerce issues and identify win-win situations where private and public sectors have common interests and where there is scope for mobilizing resources.
-It will serve to identify good practices and facilitate the sharing of information.
-Other aims may include the following:
+It will serve to identify good practices and facilitate the sharing of information and data about logistics.
+Specific issues may include to:

-- To identify areas of trade logistics and trade facilitation that are of particular interest to MSMEs and e-commerce; - To promote the ratification and implementation of the WTO Agreement on Trade Facilitation; - To promote comprehensive trade logistics solutions that go beyond cross-border trade, such as for last-mile connections to MSMEs, as well as understanding of the total cost of delivery among MSMEs, and pick-up delivery services for cases where the lack of physical addresses remain a challenge; - To promote the use of trade portals as a tool to help publish and disseminate relevant information and to identify challenges and potential improvements of trade procedures; - To promote investments in transport and IT infrastructure, which can be interdependent (these may require public financing and international cooperation); - To provide a forum for stakeholders to ensure that national, regional and international programmes in trade logistics and trade facilitation are inclusive and practicable for MSMEs engaging in e-commerce.
-They must be forward-looking, so as to eliminate any bottlenecks hampering e-commerce at or beyond the border.
+- identify areas of trade logistics and trade facilitation that are of particular interest to MSMEs and e-commerce; - promote the ratification and implementation of the WTO TFA; - promote comprehensive trade logistics solutions that go beyond cross-border trade, such as for "the last mile" connections to MSMEs, as well as understanding of total cost of delivery among MSMEs, and pick-up delivery services for cases where the lack of physical addresses remain a challenge; - promote the use of trade portals as a tool to help publish and disseminate relevant information and to identify challenges and potential improvements of trade procedures; - promote investments in transport and ICT infrastructure, which can be interdependent (these may require public financing and international cooperation); and - provide a forum for stakeholders to ensure that national, regional and international programmes in trade logistics and trade facilitation are inclusive and practicable for MSMEs engaging in e-commerce.
+They must be forward-looking, so as to eliminate any bottlenecks hampering e-commerce (whether at or beyond the border).

-Programmes such as trusted trader and authorized economic operator programmes should be flexible and adapted to also accommodate MSMEs.
-Notably, several of the above areas lend themselves to public-private partnerships.
+Programmes such as trusted trader and authorized economic operator programmes should be flexible and adapted to accommodate also MSMEs.
+Notably, several of the above areas lend themselves to PPPs.